Fatih

 But I know for sure, they are the only ones who don’t forget about me.

-Every single night, when I lay my head on the pillow, they are my guests; and they don’t let me go to sleep.
+Every single night, as I lay my head on the pillow, they come to visit — and they never let me sleep.

-* Fatih is the capital district of Istanbul, Turkey; which has many historic sites, and a rich cultural background.
+* Fatih is the capital district of Istanbul, Türkiye, which has many historic sites and a rich cultural background.